 you need to give notice - children need to know their socks with holes will not be exposed to mockery from their peers.
 Shoeless will start on <date> and clean the floors on the weekend before;

 you need a "place" for the shoes - a strip of floor, an old rack from the library, some way that shoes do not heap on top of each other

 you will need to give guests notice that you operate a shoes-off policy - nothing more embarssing that a VIP visitor with a hole in their socks...

-a few schools go to a half way" position of black plimsols but really this is just an uneccesary expense and complication - they get muddled and they are not needed
+a few schools go to a "half way" position of black plimsols - you do get some of the gains - but really this is just an uneccesary expense and complication.
+Plimsols get muddled and they are not needed.